nrkn/treescript/README.md

 #### properties

+Note that the real types are more complex due to the use of decorators, but this serves for understanding the basics.

 ```ts
 type WnodeProps<T = any> = {
   // the value passed in eg wnode( value ) or t( value ) etc